iusenenow/30-Days-Of-JavaScript/15_Day_Classes/15_day_classes.md

 Person {firstName: undefined, lastName}
 ```

 All the keys of the object are undefined.
-When ever we instantiate we should pass the value of the properties.
+Whenever we instantiate we should pass the value of the properties.
 Let us pass value at this time when we instantiate the class.

 ```js
 class Person {